ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 These papers are surveys or fairly comprehensive foundational studies.

+- [Machine Learning 2021] [Aleatoric and Epistemic Uncertainty in Machine Learning: An Introduction to Concepts and Methods](https://arxiv.org/abs/1910.09457) *Eyke H ̈ullermeier et.al.* 21 Oct 2019

 - [Anthropic] [Language Models (Mostly) Know What They Know](https://arxiv.org/abs/2207.05221) *Saurav Kadavath et.al.* 11 Jul 2022

   > Study whether language models can evaluate the validity of their own claims and predict which questions they will be able to answer correctly